inpsyde/vip-composer-plugin/README.md

 ## Why

 VIP Go platform is a managed WordPress hosting that allows to deploy to its server via a Git commit to a repository hosted on GitHub.
-Different branches means different environments, and master branch is for production.
+Different branches means different environments, and `master` branch is for production.

 The repository does not contain the full WordPress folder, but *a sort of* the `/wp-content` folder.

 *"Sort of"* because there are some differences:

 - MU plugins are not saved in `mu-plugins` folder as normally they are, but in a `/client-mu-plugins` folder, because `mu-plugins` is reserved for proprietary MU plugins always present on the platform
-- There's a `/vip-config` folder that must contain at least a `vip-config.php` file that is loaded from platform `wp-config.php` and it is the place where to set constants normally located on  `wp-config.php` (not having access to the whole installation, that file is, in fact, not editable).
+- There's a `/vip-config` folder that must contain at least a `vip-config.php` file that is loaded from the platform `wp-config.php` and it is the place where to set constants that are normally located on `wp-config.php` (not having access to the whole installation `wp-config.php` is not editable).
-- There's a `/private` folder that contains not browser-accessible files, but useful to store PHP-accessible data, configuration and alike.
+- There's a `/private` folder that contains not browser-accessible files, but useful to store PHP-accessible data, configuration, and alike.
 - There's a `/images` browser-accessible folder that contains images that can be made available for the website.
 - There's no `/uploads` folder.
-All the media are stored on a CDN and will not be present on the server (container) filesystem at all.
+All the media are stored on a CDN and will not be present on the server filesystem at all.

 More info can be found here: https://vip.wordpress.com/documentation/vip-go/understanding-your-vip-go-codebase/

 On top of that, as mentioned above, VIP Go as quite a few [proprietary MU plugins](https://github.com/Automattic/vip-go-mu-plugins) that will always be loaded.

-This means that to have a local environment that can be used to develop websites there's the need of different tasks:
+This means that to have a local environment that can be used to develop websites there's the need of:

 - install WordPress
 - be sure to load the `vip-config/vip-config.php` from `wp-config.php`